cesar-rgon/desktop-app-installer/README.md

 │   ├── template-non-repo-app.sh
 │   └── *
 ├── README.md
-├── scripts                 It contains one installation script by each application │   ├── template-script.sh
+├── scripts                 It contains one installation script per application │   ├── template-script.sh
 │   └── *.sh
 └── third-party-repo        It contains subscripts to add third-party repository for some applications